-NGINX’s own WAF solution, based on ModSecurity and implemented as a dynamic module, is appropriate for basic site protection and regulatory or compliance use cases.
+NGINX’s own WAF solution – NGINX ModSecurity WAF, a dynamic module for NGINX Plus based on ModSecurity – is appropriate for basic site protection and regulatory or compliance use cases.
 The Signal Sciences WAF is a more comprehensive and higher‑performing option that secures applications above and beyond the OWASP Top 10 security risks.

 Installing Signal Sciences

 The Certified Module package names use the NGINX Open Source version number.
 In the following commands, for example,

 1.15.7 corresponds to NGINX Plus R17.

 Here are sample installation commands for a few operating systems.

 $ dpkg -i ./artifacts/ubuntu/bionic/nginx-module-sigsci-nxp_1.15.7-0-bionic_amd64.deb